Local Offer. To access the Stoke on Trent Local Offer, please use this hyperlink.

 How will Goldenhill Primary Academy support my child’s transition to and from Academy?

 Induction for all Early Years children usually takes place at the end of the Summer Term, and includes visits to the Academy, and an induction meeting for parents.
-The Academy normally offers optional Home Visits where the Early Years team will visit parents and their children in the home environment, this has unfortunately been postponed due to COVID 19.
-Staff now carry out these induction meetings via telephone.
+The Academy offers optional home visits where circumstances allow.

 For children who transfer mid-year, LA procedures are followed.
 The LA’s ‘Local Offer’ is available on the Stoke on Trent City website and from a direct link on the Academy website.
 For children transferring at the end of Y6, additional transition visits are arranged with the secondary Academy, and additional meetings between parents and SENCOS are arranged as necessary.
 We will also make sure that all records about your child are passed on as soon as possible.

 If a child has a current Early Help assessment, we ensure that all professionals are involved in supporting the transition process.

 What do I do if I want to make a complaint about the SEND provision for my child?